Richard Goldstone: Supreme Court of South Africa: 1980–1994

+Jurisprudence

-He commented later: "I took an appointment to the bench, as did a number of liberal judges, and we had to uphold the law of the country.
-It was a moral dilemma to do that, but the approach was that it was better to fight from inside than not at all.
-The moral dilemma came up when I had to apply the law."
+Goldstone later said that his nomination to the bench created a "moral dilemma", insofar as South African judges were expected to uphold apartheid legislation, but that, "the approach was that it was better to fight from inside than not at all".
+On these grounds, he was apparently urged by several anti-apartheid lawyers to accept the appointment.

 He noted in 1992 that most South African judges "applied such [apartheid] laws without commenting upon their moral turpitude."
 A number, including Goldstone, were more outspoken – a policy that he felt aided the credibility of the courts.
 There was a fine dividing line between applying moral standards and promoting political doctrines, but Goldstone believed that "in my view, if a judge is to err, it should be on the side of defending morality."
 He took the view that "judges have a duty to act morally, and if they're dealing with laws which have an unjust effect, I think it's their duty – if they can, within the powers they've got legitimately – to interpret the laws and give judgments which will make them less harsh and less unjust."
 Being a judge in apartheid-era South Africa was a challenge, but it had its rewards; "I hated in the morning the thought of having to do this for another day, [but] by the end of the day, I was exhilarated at the reaction and how important the work was."

 Goldstone's career as a judge was characterised by bold acts of judicial activism that soon attracted national and international interest.
 He was described as "an outstanding commercial lawyer who had shrewdly and inventively applied the law to secure justice in politically controversial and human rights cases."
 Employing the bench as a means of making ordinary South Africans aware of the iniquities of apartheid, he gained a reputation as a committed, compassionate, legally meticulous and politically astute jurist who championed international human rights and sought to temper the effects of South Africa's apartheid laws.
 He sought to retain his independence, refusing to kowtow to the authorities.
 As Reinhard Zimmermann puts it, Goldstone "emerged as one of the leading 'liberal' judges who never showed any propensity towards the then prevailing executive-mindedness".

 His judicial approach was influenced by the fact that although the ruling National Party had built up a framework of racist and unequal laws aimed at repressing the rights of non-whites, the country had retained the underlying structure and principles of Anglo-Dutch common law.
 According to Davis & Le Roux (2009), a group of liberal judges that included Goldstone, Gerald Friedman, Ray Leon, Johann Kriegler, John Milne and Lourens Ackermann sought to read the apartheid legislation "as narrowly as possible to give effect to the values of the common law".